khoirihendra/AI-Agents-in-LangGraph---Building-AI-Agent-From-Scratch/README.md

   - [ReAct Documentation](https://react-lm.github.io/).

 - **Part 2: LangGraph Components**
-  - This section covers the LangGraph components ...
+  - This section introduces the core components of LangGraph and demonstrates their application using a [TavilySearchResults API](https://app.tavily.com/) as search tool.

+- **Part 3: Agentic Search Tools
+  - This section

 ## Installation